Tasmay-Tibrewal/Linear-Regression-from-Scratch/README.md

 Looking at the final performances of both the original and outlier filtered models on both the training and the test dataset using RMSE errors.

+New: Regress 2 shows the plot for the cost function with logarithmic cost, logarithmic slope (x) and bias (y).
+(Ignore the labels of x as it's values are wrong) Regress 3 does a normal linear regression but stops at cost function at around 2.
+This is because the drop is very shallow and for different alphas as well it skips the minima.

 # Instructions to Download: